Mazeed Ogungbo

-Mazeed Ogungbo (born 20 October 2002) is an Irish professional footballer who plays as a defender for Crawley Town, on loan from Arsenal.
+Mazeed Omotayo Ogungbo (born 20 October 2002) is an Irish professional footballer who plays as a defender.

 Club career

 Ogungbo began his career with Arsenal, joining their academy at the age of 13, and turning professional in August 2021.

-He joined Crawley Town on loan from Arsenal in August 2022.
+He joined Crawley Town on a season-long loan in August 2022.

+On 28 June 2023, Ogungbo joined EFL League Two club Barrow for an undisclosed fee, signing a two-year contract.

+In January 2025, Ogungbo joined National League South side Hemel Hempstead Town on loan for the remainder of the season.

+On 7 May 2025, Barrow announced the player would be leaving in June when his contract expired.

+On 2 September 2025, Ogungbo joined National League South club Eastbourne Borough.
+He departed the club in November 2025.

 International career

 Ogungbo is an Irish youth international.
 He is also eligible to play for Nigeria.